 For Medications

 Keep a 3-day supply of critical medications in your kit, rotated regularly.
 Check with your pharmacy about emergency supplies — many will provide them with a doctor's note.
+The CDC's emergency preparedness guidance recommends including a 7-day supply of essential medications whenever possible.

 How to Store Your 72-Hour Kit